strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+--- 30 Jan 2024 ---

+- Created new branch to continue on creating contexts.
+Application currently delivers content dynamically from our backend and through the use of context, but is also passing information through prop drilling.
+My next goal will be to fetch data on the server side and essentially set it as a semi global context that I can call into different components.
+Hopefully this eliminate a number of needless calls or prop spelunking.
+Wish me luck.

+---

 --- 23 Jan 2024 ---

 - Implemented calling api route for menu categories from layout and menu categories are dynamically populated.